kreeben/u-sir/README.md

 ## HTTP API

 Communicate with U-sir through its HTTP API divided into two endpoints: a write and a read service.
-Run them both on the same machine or separate them.

 ## Writing